madhu-liferay/k8s/documents/day-09/AGENDA.md

 **NOTE**: This pod uses the pod-list-sa service account for which ClusterRoleBinding is already created.
 Hence, it displays the list of pod using the service account token.

+1. creating a namespace --> you get a default serviceaccount
+2. You can create your own serviceaccount
+3. While creating your pod you specified which serviceaccount to use
+4. You created a clusterrole (you gave certain actions that can be performed on your entire cluster), clusterrolebinding to link serviceaccount with that clusterrole
+5. Secrets related to the serviceaccount gets mounted on a specific path

 ---

 #### ServiceAccount Declaratively